JohnAlexCO/node-xwindow/README.md

 **clear** &ndash; clears the terminal and resets the cursor

-**getCursor** &nash; returns an object containing the x and y coordinates of the terminal's print cursor
+**getCursor** &ndash; returns an object containing the x and y coordinates of the terminal's print cursor

 **setCursor** &ndash; sets the terminal's cursor to the given position
 - setCursor expects two integer arguments: the `x` and `y` coordinates